 -

 Important!
-Do not navigate away from the page that displays the progress bar
+Do not navigate away from the page that displays the progress bar until the import is complete

 - As the Import progresses: